HySpeed/CitiesOfEarth3/README.md

 ## **Recommended "Helper" Mods**
-#### **Beautiful Bridge Railway for Cargo Ships** by kapaer
-This mod allows you to build bridges over water.
-Because Earth has many small pocket of water and rivers, using landfill is very challenging.
-In using landfill to connect islands can ruin the look of the Earth.  https://mods.factorio.com/mod/beautiful_bridge_railway

 #### **Cargo Ships** by schnurrebutz
 Adds massive cargo ships to the game, that function similarly to trains.
 Also adds deep sea oil, oil platforms, tanker ships, train bridges and other water based content. https://mods.factorio.com/mod/cargo-ships

+#### **Beautiful Bridge Railway for Cargo Ships** by GeneralTank
+This mod allows you to build bridges over water.
+Because Earth has many small pocket of water and rivers, using landfill is very challenging.
+In using landfill to connect islands can ruin the look of the Earth.  https://mods.factorio.com/mod/beautiful_bridge_railway_Cargoships

 ## **World Layouts, Cities, and Sizes**
 #### There are several **World Layouts**:
 This is chosen at map setup and cannot be changed later.
 * **Atlantic** - The center of the map is the Atlantic Ocean.
 This puts America on the 'left' side and Africa & Europe on the 'right' side of the game map.
 This is the traditional view of Earth on a map.